wazo-pbx/xivo-blog/content/articles/resolving-xivo-submissions-confusion.md

 #### checksum errors

 The gallifrey and skaro build machines output is a repository created with reprepro.
-It is then mirrored, using reprepro, to mirror.xivo.fr.If the build machines were lost and had to be reinstalled manually, all packages would be rebuilt.
-As a consequence, trying to update the mirror on mirror.xivo.fr would lead to checksum errors because both the sources and binary files would have the same name and different checksum, because of the same content has a different checksum after compression, either in a **.tar.gz** or in a **.deb** .
+It is then mirrored, using reprepro, to mirror.xivo.io.If the build machines were lost and had to be reinstalled manually, all packages would be rebuilt.
+As a consequence, trying to update the mirror on mirror.xivo.io would lead to checksum errors because both the sources and binary files would have the same name and different checksum, because of the same content has a different checksum after compression, either in a **.tar.gz** or in a **.deb** .
 The only way to recover from such a situation would be to :

 -   identify all packages that are to be rebuilt by the farm
--   dget from mirror.xivo.fr each of them in /var/lib/packaging-farm/package
+-   dget from mirror.xivo.io each of them in /var/lib/packaging-farm/package
 -   rebuild the gallifrey / skaro meta package

-Doing so is, in a nutshell, re-importing the packages saved on mirror.xivo.fr back to the build machine, as if it was the result created with it.
+Doing so is, in a nutshell, re-importing the packages saved on mirror.xivo.io back to the build machine, as if it was the result created with it.
 The actual restoration of such a catastrophic event is likely to be more complicated in reality.
-But the general idea is simple enough.A more common problem comes from the fact that mirror.xivo.fr is a single reprepro repository that is used to merge unrelated repositories.
+But the general idea is simple enough.A more common problem comes from the fact that mirror.xivo.io is a single reprepro repository that is used to merge unrelated repositories.
 For instance gallifrey, gallifrey-dev, skaro, skaro-dev and so on.
 Because reprepro has a single package pool shared between all